 As a Sagan Fellow, I work on searching for extrasolar planets as small as the Earth.
 Following Sagan's teaching, I try to keep my mind as open as possible to new ideas while being critical and rigorous on any results.
 We are now in a golden age of planet discoveries.
 The expectation from public is rocket high on extraordinary findings.
 I believe it is exceedingly important for us planet researchers to bear Sagan's words in mind: "Extraordinary Claims Require Extraordinary Evidences."

-from Sahsa Hinkley, a 2009 Sagan Fellow currently at Caltech
+from Sahsa Hinkley, a 2009 Sagan Fellow, Caltech

 Sagan's notion of the "pale blue dot" forms a cornerstone for my work.
 By trying to directly image planets in other solar systems, in some sense I am helping to search for many more pale blue dots.
 Just as Sagan pointed out that everything about our lives were contained in that pale blue dot, I wonder about the nature of the planets we are starting to directly image from here on Earth.
 If Sagan could see the progress that has been made in the last ten years with this work, I'm sure he would be extraordinarily gratified that his vision of directly investigating other worlds is now a reality.

-from Eliza Kempton, a 2009 Sagan Fellow currently at the UC Santa Cruz
+from Eliza Kempton, a 2009 Sagan Fellow, at the UC Santa Cruz

 Carl Sagan was a big proponent for the search for extraterrestrial life.
 I think he would be thrilled to see the progress that we have made recently towards finding the first truly Earth-like planet outside of our solar system.
 Determining if a planet can actually host life requires understanding the planet's atmosphere, and so my current research on modeling the atmospheres of large terrestrial planets (known as super-Earths) would certainly interest Dr. Sagan.
 In the years since Dr. Sagan's death, we have gone from detecting the first extrasolar planet, to now being able to characterize the atmospheres of exoplanets that are only slightly larger than Earth.
 With this rate of scientific progress, it may be only a few more years before we can answer the question that seems to have always been on Dr. Sagan's mind of whether extraterrestrial life is "out there".

-from Stefan Kraus, a 2009 Sagan Fellow currently at the Univ. of Michigan
+from Stefan Kraus, a 2009 Sagan Fellow, Univ. of Michigan

 My first encounter with the work of Carl Sagan was as a teenager, while reading "Pale Blue Dot".
 Of course, the title of the book refers to the famous title page image, which shows our home planet as photographed from the Voyager 2 spacecraft from beyond the orbit of Neptune.
 With this simple photograph and his philosophical reflections, Sagan puts Earth and our place in the universe into context.
 In this book he writes about the prospects of detecting planets around nearby stars, one year before the detection of the first exoplanet around a main-sequence star.
 In the same chapter, he discusses how planets form in protoplanetary disks and speculates that "...as observations improve, perhaps we will see telltale details in the configuration of dust and dust-free zones that will indicate the presence of planets too small and dark to be seen directly."
 Detecting these "telltale details" of planet formation in protoplanetary disks is an essential motivation for my work as Sagan fellow.
 For this purpose, I employ a novel technique known as infrared interferometry, which allows us to combine the light of physically separated telescopes and to create the resolving power of a 330 m telescope.
 Obtaining interferometric images with this unprecedented resolution could teach us much about how stars and planetary systems like our own are forming.
 Hopefully in the near future, such infrared images will allow us to reveal the signposts of embedded planets in the disk structure, which I think would have appealed to Sagan's exploratory mind and would make another prediction in his visionary book a reality.

-from Laurent Pueyo, a 2010 Sagan Fellow currently at the Space Telescope Science Institute
+from Laurent Pueyo, a 2010 Sagan Fellow, Space Telescope Science Institute

 When I was in tenth grade, I chose "the life and death of stars" as the topic of my first ever science project.
 Since it was part of a biology class whose curriculum that semester was oriented towards explaining photosynthesis and the nervous systems of small lobsters, I had to argue that the problem I wanted to discuss was relevant.
 My convoluted arguments about how stars evolved just like animal species and how it was very relevant to biology since there were a lot of planets around these stars did not convince my biology teacher very much.... it was in the winter of 1995 and she was probably not aware of 51 Peg.
 She suspected that my choice was mostly driven by my already declared preference for physics.